graphile/crystal/postgraphile/website/postgraphile/crud-mutations.md

 there are no errors, here's some reasons that mutations might not show up in the generated schema:

-- Your behaviors (e.g. `defaultBehavior: "-create -update -delete"` or `@behavior -create -update -delete` smart comments on the tables) may be disabling them
+- Your behaviors (e.g. `defaultBehavior: "-insert -update -delete"` or `@behavior -insert -update -delete` smart comments on the tables) may be disabling them
 - Insufficient permissions on the tables
 - Tables not in an exposed schema
 - Views instead of tables
-- Missing primary keys (though 'create' mutations will still be added in this case)
+- Missing primary keys (though 'insert' mutations will still be added in this case)
 - If you only see mutations using primary key: You might be using the `PrimaryKeyMutationsOnlyPlugin`